00Fjongl/js-extra/Minification/mini.md

 a+=b=c,a%=256;
 ```
 ###### Replacing `.startsWith`
 The `.startsWith` function is made completely useless by this usage of `.indexOf`.
-This is not only shorter, but faster!
+It's not only shorter; it's faster!
 ```js
 'abc'.startsWith(d);
 !'abc'.indexOf(d);